lwsinclair/fedspeak_mcp_server/README.md

 The server can be configured using environment variables:

-- `FEDSPEAK_API_ENDPOINT`: URL of the backend service that handles all database connections (Firestore) and retrieves FOMC statement data for search, analysis, and metadata operations (default: "https://fedspeak-mcp-backend-671377599496.us-central1.run.app")
+- `FEDSPEAK_API_ENDPOINT`: URL of the backend API service for data operations (default: "https://fedspeak-mcp-backend-671377599496.us-central1.run.app")
 - `LOG_LEVEL`: Logging level (default: "INFO")
 - `LOG_FILE`: Log file path (default: "fedspeak_mcp_server.log")

-**Note:** All database interactions (including Firestore) are handled by the backend API service.
-You do not need to configure any database credentials in this MCP server.
+**Note:** No additional configuration is needed for data access - all required connections are handled automatically.

 ## Usage